constantin-b/vimeotheque/readme.txt

 3. Front-end playlist shortcode display

 == Changelog ==
+= 2.0.3 =
+- Solved a bug in Video Position block that disregarded the option to embed videos in archive pages and always embedded them;
+- Updated Vimeotheque hooks PHPDoc comments in plugin files;
+- Introduced actions and filters to OAuth plugin settings instructions;
+- Exposed REST_Api object for new endpoints registrations;
+- Introduced Vimeo API request method.

 = 2.0.2 =
 - Introduced add-ons management that allow installation of add-ons for various purposes;